Co-op coordinators present and past celebrated at the 50th Anniversary event.

 President Posey said co-op is a unique way to "enrich student experiences while also engaging the community."

 A 50th Anniversary of Co-op documentary video prepared by Cincinnati State Audio/Video Production majors Kyle Ballman and Rae'ven Reed (photo below) had its "world premiere" at the event.
-A link to the video will be placed on a Cincinnati State web resource.
+The video can be viewed on the Cincinnati State Co-op YouTube page at https://www.youtube.com/watch?v=14v0CbzBMuA&t=17s.